Manitoba child advocate releases report on fatal police shooting of Indigenous teen - The Turtle Island News

 In her latest report, called “Memengwaa Wiidoodaagewin” or “Butterfly Project,” Sherry Gott looked at the circumstances of Eishia Hudson’s life.

-“Like a butterfly fluttering from one flower to another, Eishia touched upon numerous service areas, but struggled to find support within these systems,” said the report released Thursday.
+“Like a butterfly fluttering from one flower to another, Eishia touched upon numerous service areas, but struggled to find support within these systems,” Gott said Thursday as her report was released.

 “Despite this, her spirit radiated compassion and care, leaving a profound impact on those around her.”